 - Medical expenses exceeding $100.00 per annum, over health insurance

-- If the payor parent is required to pay a share of any of the above expenses, the amount will be calculated as the payor parent's percentage of the combined incomes of the 2 parents.
+If the payor parent is required to pay a share of any of the above expenses, the amount is calculated as the payor parent's percentage of the combined incomes of both parents.
 For example, if the payor earns $40,000.00 and the other parent earns $60,000.00, then the payor may be required to pay 40% of these extra expenses (the payor earns 40 percent of the total income).

-Other rules for calculating child support may be triggered in special situations, such as:
+Other rules for calculating child support may be triggered in special situations.
+For example:

-- Where parents split caring for the children between two houses such that one child is with one parent primarily and the other child and/or children are with the other parent primarily; and
+- Where parents split caring for the children between two houses such that one child is with one parent primarily and the other child and/or children are with the other parent primarily.

 - Where the children are over the age of 18 years.